-DCU has always sought to produce work-ready graduates and that is especially the case here, as this programme has a decidedly contemporary curriculum.
+DCU has always sought to produce workready graduates and that is especially the case here, as this course has a decidedly contemporary curriculum.
 Graduates will be able to choose from an array of key roles in any business or industry where their expertise will be needed to support digitalisation and digital transformation initiatives.